Bathurst riots: 20 October

 On the morning of Tuesday 20 October, the officers needed to return prisoners to their normal cells and ensure that all weapons seized or manufactured by inmates during the riot or overnight were confiscated.
 Despite the dangerous situation, Pallot did not consult the more experienced Establishments officers or head office on the best course of action.
 He issued his men with batons and told them to strike any prisoner who refused to come out of his cell.
 This was in direct violation of prison rules, which tightly circumscribed the use of force against inmates.

 At 7.15am, Pallot led a group of officers to the first cell on the top floor of C Wing, where six inmates had spent the night.
 The first inmate to emerge, Michael Bowen, did so peacefully.
 Pallot said to Bowen, "You were pretty tough yesterday.
 Let's see how tough you are today.
 Cop this!" and struck him in the face with his hand.
-According to the prison officers' union, the Public Service Association of New South Wales (PSA), Pallot's example set the tone for the events that followed:Some prison officers participated in a systematic flogging of a large number, if not all, of the prisoners in the gaol.
+According to the prison officers' union, the Public Service Association of New South Wales (PSA), Pallot's example set the tone for the events that followed:Some prison officers participated in a systematic flogging of a large number, if not all, of the prisoners in the jail.
 Such flogging was carried out under the leadership and control of the Superintendent, Mr Pallot, and was regarded as representing official policy.